Quit Spending Money on Plumbers! DIY Address Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping faucets, running toilets, blocked drains, and low pressure water.
+The most frequent plumbing issues include dripping faucets, running toilets, blocked drains, and low pressure water.

 What tools do I need to do my own plumbing?

-You’ll need some essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and a screwdriver.
+There are a few important tools, such as an adjustable wrench, a plunger pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?